MarkKozel/CompOrgEText/docs/Foundations/LogicAndDigitalCircuits/StorageCircuits.md

 What this circuit does, using the delayed propagation, is to detect the Leading Edge (start) of an event.
 The change of an input in this example.

-If, instead is connecting an input to this circuit, we connect the clock, we can detect the Leading Edge of the clock cycle.
+If, instead is connecting an input to this circuit, we connect the clock, the Leading Edge of the clock cycle is detected.

 ![Data Flip Flip](/images/Circuits/Storage_LeadingEdgeExample.png)